HEALTHY FOOD, HEALTHY MINDS

 Maya Jaguar Educational Farm

-Our educational farm, an annex of the Maya Jaguar Educational Center, offers training for Mayan youth and their families in organic vegetable gardening.
+Our educational farm, an annex of the Maya Jaguar Educational Center, offers training for Maya youth and their families in organic vegetable gardening.
 One of the primary goals of the farm is to produce highly nutritional vegetables that grow well in local soil and climate conditions.
 Working with native plants that are resistant to plague and disease is paramount to the success of the program.

 Two native crops, amaranth and peanuts, are grown at the Educational Farm and provide both food for the Maya Jaguar schools and seeds for village families.
 Producing open-pollinated seeds (non-hybrid) for the farm’s seed bank is key to generating continuous food production over the years.